โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Physical characteristics

 The Chow Chow It is a dog with a robust body that goes hand in hand with its wide skull and its small triangular ears slightly rounded at the tip and it carries them apart with the tip slightly inclined forward which are always erect.
 His eyes are dark, from Brown to black always small, almendrada form.
 The nose is completely black and wide except in color Chow cream and white, which supports the color pink.
 The mouth is wide and strong.
-They have a characteristic movement in “stringers”, due to the peculiar conformation of their hind legs, which lack angle, and it makes it look like walking on stilts.
+They have a characteristic "stilt" movement, due to the peculiar conformation of their hind legs, which lack angle, and it makes it look like walking on stilts.

 It is a dog of agile and balanced movement.
 By joining the legs in parallel to two in the movement.
 This breed has a very dense fur that can be rough or soft, which it accumulates more around his neck, giving it its distinctive frill or horsehair.
 Its fur can be red, black, Blue and cream.
 Those who have spotted or multi-coloured fur are considered outside the standards of the breed.